-National Policy Statement Requirements Reference Chapter Reference National Planning Policy Framework The planning system should contribute to and enhance the natural and local environment by inter alia preventing both new and existing development from contributing to or being put at unacceptable risk from, or being adversely affected by unacceptable levels of soil, air, water or noise pollution or land instability; and remediating and mitigating despoiled, degraded, derelict, contaminated and unstable land, where appropriate.
-NPPF15-170 Land contamination is considered in the PRA (Appendix 11.1).
-The current baseline for land contamination (land quality) is addressed in Section 11.6 and the potential impacts from the Facility considered in Section 11.7.
-Planning policies and decisions should also ensure that: A site is suitable for its proposed use taking account of ground conditions and any risks arising from land instability and contamination.
-NPPF15-178 Land contamination is considered in the PRA (Appendix 11.1).
-The current baseline for land contamination (land
+National Policy Statement Requirements Reference Chapter Reference "The planning system should contribute to and enhance the natural and local environment by: [] e) preventing new and existing development from contributing to, being put at unacceptable risk from, or being adversely affected by, NPPF: Section 15, Paragraph 170 Land contamination is considered in the PRA (Appendix 11.1).
+The current baseline for land contamination (land quality) is addressed in Section 11.6 and the

-National Policy Statement Requirements Reference Chapter Reference This includes risks arising from natural hazards or former activities such as mining, and any proposals for mitigation including land remediation (as well as potential impacts on the natural environment arising from that remediation); After remediation, as a minimum land should not be capable of being determined as contaminated land under Part IIA of the Environmental Protection Act 1990; Adequate site investigation information, prepared by a competent person, is available to inform these assessments. quality) is addressed in Section 11.6 and the potential impacts from the Facility considered in Section 11.7.
-Where a site is affected by contamination or land stability issues, responsibility for securing a safe development rests with the developer and/or landowner.
-NPPF15-179 Land contamination is considered in the PRA (Appendix 11.1).
-The current baseline for land contamination (land quality) is addressed in Section 11.6 and the potential impacts from the Facility considered in Section 11.7.
-To prevent unacceptable risks from pollution and land instability, planning policies and decisions should ensure that new development is appropriate for its location.
-The effects (including cumulative effects) of pollution on health, the natural environment or general amenity, and the potential sensitivity of the area or proposed development to adverse effects from pollution, should be taken into account.
-NPPF15-180 Land contamination is considered in the PRA (Appendix 11.1).
-The current baseline for land contamination (land quality) is addressed in Section 11.6 and the potential impacts from the Facility considered in Section 11.7.
-The focus of planning policies and decisions should be on whether the proposed development is an acceptable use of land, rather than the control of processes or emissions (where these are subject to separate pollution control regimes).
+National Policy Statement Requirements Reference Chapter Reference unacceptable levels of soil, air, water or noise pollution or land instability. f) remediating and mitigating despoiled, degraded, derelict, contaminated and unstable land, where appropriate." potential impacts from the Facility considered in Section 11.7.
+"Planning policies and decisions should also ensure that: a) a site is suitable for its proposed use taking account of ground conditions and any risks arising from land instability and contamination.
+This includes risks arising from natural hazards or former activities such as mining, and any proposals for mitigation including land remediation (as well as potential impacts on the natural environment arising from that remediation); b) after remediation, as a minimum land should not be capable of being determined as contaminated land under Part IIA of the Environmental Protection Act 1990; c) adequate site investigation information, prepared by a competent person, is available to inform these assessments."
+NPPF: Section 15, Paragraph 178 Land contamination will be investigated further during required ground investigation for geotechnical purposes to provide qualitative information further to that presented within the PRA (Appendix 11.1).
+The conclusion of the qualitative assessment would inform the sampling strategy further investigation and/or remediation.
+Intrusive ground investigations are secured as a requirement of the DCO.
+"Where a site is affected by contamination or land stability issues, responsibility for securing a safe development rests with the developer and/or landowner."
+NPPF: Section 15, Paragraph 179 Future intrusive geotechnical and land contamination investigations will follow the PRA (Appendix 11.1) to ensure the developer and/or landowner maintain commitment to the responsibility for securing a safe development.
+"Planning policies and decisions should also ensure that new development is appropriate for its location taking into account the likely effects (including cumulative effects) of pollution on health, living conditions and the natural environment, as well as the potential sensitivity of the site or the wider area to impacts that could arise from the development."
+NPPF: Section 15, Paragraph 180 The likely effects of potential land contamination are considered in the PRA (Appendix 11.1).
+The current baseline for land contamination (land quality) is addressed in Section 11.6 and the potential impacts, including cumulative impacts from the Facility are considered in Section 11.7.
+"The focus of planning policies and decisions should be on whether the proposed development is an acceptable use of land, rather than the control of processes or emissions (where these are subject to separate pollution control NPPF: Section 15, Paragraph 183 By following the procedure set out in land contamination risk management guidance, (such as Environment

+National Policy Statement Requirements Reference Chapter Reference regimes).
 Planning decisions should assume that these regimes will operate effectively.
-Equally, where a planning decision has been made on a particular development, the planning issues should not be revisited through the permitting regimes operated by pollution control authorities.
-NPPF15-183 Land contamination is considered in the PRA (Appendix 11.1).
-The current baseline for land contamination (land quality) is addressed in Section 11.6 and the potential impacts from the Facility considered in Section 11.7.
+Equally, where a planning decision has been made on a particular development, the planning issues should not be revisited through the permitting regimes operated by pollution control authorities."
+Agency (EA) Land Contamination Risk Management guidance (EA, 2020)) the proposed development ensure acceptable use of land and issues relating to planning can be discharged without the requirement to revisit through permitting regimes.